neilernst/ResearchSkillsUVic/README.md

 The schedule below highlights modules and due dates.
 Click on the module name to see the notes, readings, video links etc for that module.

 For Fall 2023, Week 1 starts September 13.
-Classed end Nov 29.
+Classes end Nov 29.

 |Week | Module | Items Due (Fri, midnight, grace until Sunday midnight) |
 |---|---|--|